-• Pre - Kindergarten:
+Pre - Kindergarten

-Students who qualify as having significantly strong language and advanced skill development, ESL, having a speech/language delay, or other diagnosed condition are eligible to enter pre - kindergarten at the age of four.
+Students who qualify as having a speech/language delay, or other diagnosed condition are eligible to enter pre - kindergarten at the age of four.
 This play-based program will provide our young students with a language rich environment and individualized programming.

-• Kindergarten:
+Community students are accepted and are required to pay a monthly fee to participate in our pre-k program.

+Kindergarten

 The classes provide students with a balance of play-based activities and academic programming.
 Kindergarten students have full access to all of the school facilities, programs, and equipment.

 Kindergarten is offered full days.
 Students attend Mon./Wed. or Tues./Thurs.
 Fridays alternate between each group to ensure both meet required hours of instruction.

-• Learn in French or English
+Learn in French or English